WebDevStudios/php-coding-standards/README.md

 </ruleset>
 ```

 If you have issues, please make sure your editor is properly configured to detect `.phpcs.xml` and that it's using the `phpcs` in the `vendor/bin` directory.
+Also, this is not always compatible with legacy [WDS-Coding-Standards](https://github.com/WebDevStudios/WDS-Coding-Standards).

 ### CLI Usage